aws-samples/migrating-from-aws-app-mesh-to-amazon-vpc-lattice/vpc-lattice-config/In-place-migration-steps.md

 eksctl delete iamserviceaccount --cluster ${CLUSTER_NAME}  --name appmesh-controller
 ```
 -------
-**Step 35: Cleanup for EKS infrastructure**
+**Step 35: Cleanup for EKS infrastructure.**
 Once you have a solid understanding of the process and are satisfied with your testing on the EKS cluster created as part of the [AppMesh-Install-README.md](AppMesh-Install-README.md) steps, be sure to delete the resources to avoid future charges.
-You can do this by following the cleanup section of the EKS Blueprints pattern or by executing the following comamnd:
+You can do this by executing the following comamnd:

 ```bash
 bash vpc-lattice-config/files/latticeblogcleanup.sh
 ```

+Please visit VPC Lattice console and cleanup anyting leftover e.g. any leftover "Target Groups" and "Service Networks".

 ### Conclusion:
 + By following the steps outlined in this guide, you can seamlessly transition your microservices architecture while maintaining service reliability and improving operational efficiency.